-The Serenity Hospice Care Medical Director attends all of the hospice team meetings, providing advice and direction for the team.
-He will work closely with your attending physician and RN case manager to ensure that your medical care is meeting your needs.
+The Serenity Hospice Care Medical Directors attend all of the hospice team meetings, providing advice and direction for the team.
+They will work closely with the attending physician and RN case manager to ensure that your medical care is meeting your needs.

-Your doctor continues to play an important role in your care while you are a patient at Serenity Hospice Care.
-Your physician will be made aware of any changes in your condition or needs.
-Your physician will continue to prescribe medications for you and will be responsible for approving any changes in your plan of care.
+The attending physician continues to play an important role while you or your loved one are a patient with Serenity Hospice Care.
+The physician will be made aware of any changes in condition or needs.
+He or she will continue to prescribe medications and will be responsible for approving any changes in the plan of care.

 Medical Social Workers

-Our social workers are available to you and your caregivers to discuss the emotional challenges of serious illness.
-They may also assist you with healthcare decisions, funeral planning, legal matters, or access to other community resources.
+Our social workers are available to patients and caregivers to discuss the emotional challenges of serious illness.
+They may also assist with healthcare decisions, funeral planning, legal matters, or access to other community resources.

 Hospice Nurse Practitioner